-WordPress not sending emails is one of the most common issue faced by WordPress users.
+WordPress not sending emails is one of the most common issues faced by WordPress users.
 You may have noticed that you are not getting email notifications as expected, or your readers or customers have complained the same.

 Also, you may have correctly installed a contact plugin like Contact Form 7, but then observed that emails are not getting sent from this source.